 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level 3′ away from the vacuum.

-Priced at $47, this vacuum offers a great value.
+Priced in the low tier, this vacuum offers a great value.
 The lightweight design, minimal maintenance, and powerful suction combined with the low cost make for a good deal.
 Eureka has been producing quality vacuums for many years and this EasyClean handheld model is certainly among that group.

 With regard to the warranty of this vacuum, it lasts 1 year from the date of purchase and covers defective items.
 Typical wear and tear is not covered by the limited warranty offered by Eureka.
 Additionally, the return process for this unit is simple, but the cost of shipping the vacuum back to the retailer does fall on the shoulders of the consumer.